-Eastern Kentucky University requires the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 or the

-International English Language Testing System (IELTS) with a minimum score of 6.0 and no sub score below 5.0 of all applicants whose native tongue is other than English, including those from India.
+Eastern Kentucky University requires the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 on the paper-based, 213 on the computer-based, or 79 on the internet based exams, or the International English Language Testing System (IELTS) with a minimum score of 6.0 and no sub score below 5.0 of all applicants whose native tongue is other than English, including those from India.
 To register for the TOEFL exam you must obtain the TOEFL BULLETIN, which includes a registration form.
-BULLETINS are available in many locations outside the U.S., usually at American embassies and consulates, Office of the United States Information Service (USIS), United States educational commissions and foundations, binational centers, and many private organizations such as the Institute of International Education (IIE), African American Institute (AAI), American Friends of the Middle East (AFME), and American-Korean Foundation.
+BULLETINS are available in many locations outside the U.S., usually at American embassies and consulates, Office of the United States Information Service (USIS), United States educational commissions and foundations, binational centers, and many private organizations such as the Institute of International Education (IIE), African American Institute (AA I), American Friends of the Middle East (AFME), and American-Korean Foundation.